ju-lewis/Notes/COMP30023 - Computer Systems/Lectures/L3 - Computer Architecture Continued.md

 # Why Processes?
-Support the ability to run multiple programs simultaneously on a single CPU
+Support the ability to run multiple programs concurrently on a single CPU